duncanheron/dropPin/README.markdown

-require 'redcarpet'
-markdown = Redcarpet.new("Simple jquery to add markers to static images.") puts markdown.to_html
+Simple jquery to add markers to static images.